Hardware Setup

 • camera connected via HDMI;

-• NDI stream – all streams found in the local network are displayed (i.e., the same streams that are available in the Address book → NDI section);
+• NDI streams – all found on the local network are displayed (i.e., the same ones as in the Contacts → NDI section);

-• RTSP stream – displays the names of contacts from the terminal's local address book that have an RTSP call string specified.
-If multiple RTSP addresses are specified for a contact, the image is captured from the first one in the list.
+• RTSP stream - displays the contact names from the terminal's local address book that have an RTSP call string specified.
+If multiple RTSP addresses are specified for a contact, the image is captured from the first one on the list.
 Therefore, to display an image from an RTSP stream instead of a camera, you need to:

-1. create a contact with an RTSP call string;
+1. create a contact using the RTSP dial string;

 1. VNC stream – the names of contacts from the address book are displayed if they have a VNC call string.
 The rendering rules are similar to the rules for RTSP.